folio-org/stripes-connect/doc/api.md

 is empty the whole search-term becomes `*`.

-`?{sort}` appears twice: once to generate the `sortby` keyword that instoduces the optional sorting clause in CQL, and once to interpolate the sort criterion itself.
-When no sort criteron is specified, the `sortby` keyword is not included at all, since it is generated as a fallback value that is active only when the `sort` query parameter is present (`{sort:+sortby}`).
-Similarly, the value itself falls back to an empty string, so that there is no sorting clause at all in the generated path when no sorting parater is provided in the UI URL.
+`?{sort}` appears twice: once to generate the `sortby` keyword that introduces the optional sorting clause in CQL, and once to interpolate the sort criterion itself.
+When no sort criterion is specified, the `sortby` keyword is not included at all, since it is generated as a fallback value that is active only when the `sort` query parameter is present (`{sort:+sortby}`).
+Similarly, the value itself falls back to an empty string, so that there is no sorting clause at all in the generated path when no sorting parameter is provided in the UI URL.

 #### Functional paths